Asiwaju887/ROS_Speed/README.md

 3. cd ~/catkin_ws/
 4. Run source ~/catkin_ws/devel/setup.bash (A good practice)
 5. Cloning this repository

+### Run the Publisher
-6. On a different terminal, at the script level “roscd scripts” Run chmod +x *.py
+7. On a different terminal, at the script level “roscd scripts” Run chmod +x *.py
-7. In cd catkin_ws, we will source the devel setup.bash file with the code - source/devel/setup.bash
+8. In cd catkin_ws, we will source the devel setup.bash file with the code - source/devel/setup.bash
 8. The projectPublisher.py can be run using the code - rosrun my_robot_tuturial
 projectPublisher.py
 9. Then launch the husky robot with gazebo using the code - roslaunch husky_gazebo husky_playpen.launch

+### Run the subscriber